daytonaio/content/articles/20240819_jupyter_notebook_guide.md

 By using this dev container setup in Daytona, you ensure that everyone working on the project has the same Jupyter environment, reducing "it works on my machine" issues and streamlining collaboration.

-**Note**: Daytona handles the process of building and running the dev container, so you don't need to manually manage Docker.
-Simply push these configuration files to your project repository, and Daytona will take care of the rest when you or your team members access the project.
+**Note**: Daytona handles the process of building and running the dev container.

 ### Creating and Running Your First Notebook